DamilolaAhmadu/Fraud_Analysis/README.md

 There are always financial frauds and they can happen virtually or through physical ways.
 So the investment in securities has been increasing.

-The losses caused by fraud can reach R\$ 1 billion - which corresponds to half the amount the institutions invest in technology systems aimed at information security every year, according to [Febraban's 2020 Banking Technology Survey](https://blog.simply.com.br/tecnologia-bancaria-2020/).
+The losses caused by fraud can reach R\$ 1 billion - which corresponds to half the amounts the institutions invest in technology systems aimed at information security every year, according to [Febraban's 2020 Banking Technology Survey](https://blog.simply.com.br/tecnologia-bancaria-2020/).

 ## 3.0 Solution Strategy